mecid/mecid.github.io/_posts/2021-09-23-accessibility-focus-in-swiftui.md

 SwiftUI Release 3 provides us a particular set of tools for managing accessibility focus.
 It includes the *AccessibilityFocusState* property wrapper and the *accessibilityFocused* view modifier.
 We can handle accessibility focus in a similar way that we manage it without assistive technologies.

+> To learn more about focus management in SwiftUI, take a look at my ["Mastering FocusState property wrapper in SwiftUI"](/2021/08/24/mastering-focusstate-property-wrapper-in-swiftui/) post.

 ```swift
 import SwiftUI